Looking for Autism Services?

 Why are the Autism Center social groups important for my child?

 Social groups provide focused opportunities for your child to make friends and learn to build relationships with other children.

 What is Parent University?

 Parent University is a free monthly class for parents of children on the autism spectrum, educators, and community members.
 These classes are designed to address needs, concerns, and interests of parents.
 Parent University is also supplemented by a Parent Support Group.

 Yes.
 In addition to our clinical services, parents have the option for a trained Bridges employee to implement in-home ABA therapy.
 Parents can also arrange a home visit to target specific situations of concern, such as grocery store visits, potty training, language development, educational supports, feeding therapy, and more for an individualized length of time.

-Does Bridges provide services under the Medicaid Waiver?
+Does the Autism Program provide services under the Medicaid Waiver?